 Horse PT, LLC - Physical Training that IS Physical Therapy.
 It's all about soundness.Turn your riding into the only therapy your horse needs and improve performance while you're at it.

-We promote the development of maximum athletic potential of horses without sacrificing soundness.
-Our mission is to educate horses and riders.
+The mission of Horse PT, LLC is to educate horses and riders in biomechanics based equitation, both in-hand and under saddle.We promote the development of maximum athletic potential of horses by placing the first priority on soundness.
 We have the patience, knowledge and skill to work through difficulties that hold a pair back from attaining their full potential.